|Country||Federated Sates of Micronesia|

 Members include Australia, Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

 New Caledonia and French Polynesia, previously Forum Observers, were granted Associate Membership in 2006.
 Tokelau, previously Forum Observers (2005), was also granted Associate Member in 2014.
 Wallis and Futuna (2006), the Commonwealth (2006), the United Nations (2006) the Asian Development Bank (2006), Western and Central Pacific Fisheries Commission (2007), the World Bank (2010), the ACP Group (2011), American Samoa (2011), Guam (2011) and the Commonwealth of the Northern Marianas (2011), Timor Leste (2002) with International Organization for Migration (2014) as Special Observer.

 The annual Forum meetings are chaired by the Head of Government of the Host Country who remains as Forum Chair until the next meeting.

 Since 1989, the Forum has held Post Forum Dialogues with key Dialogue Partners at Ministerial level.
-There are currently 15 partners – Canada, People’s Republic of China, Cuba, European Union, France, India, Indonesia, Italy, Japan, Republic of Korea, Malaysia, Philippines, Thailand, United Kingdom and the United States.
+There are currently 17 partners – Canada, People’s Republic of China, Cuba, European Union, France, India, Indonesia, Italy, Japan, Republic of Korea, Malaysia, Philippines, Spain, Thailand, Turkey, United Kingdom and the United States.